MamaD33R/MamaD33R/README.md

 <h3>👋 Hiya, I’m Kaia Forrester!
 (MamaD33R)</h3>
-<h4>I'm a junior software developer who's continuing to advance in the mystical land of coding.
+<h4>I'm a junior software developer who's continuing to advance in the mystical land of coding,
+and a recent graduate of The Tech Academy in Portland, OR.
-So far I've learned the fundamentals of: <h5>C#, Python, JavaScript, HTML/CSS, SQL, & more to come!</h5></h4>
+So far I've learned the fundamentals of:</h4> C#, Python, JavaScript, HTML/CSS, SQL, & more to come!

 <br>

 <h3>📫 I can be contacted at...</h3>
 <h4>♥ LinkedIn: https://www.linkedin.com/in/kaia-forrester/</h4>
 <h4>♥ Gmail: kaialforrester@gmail.com</h4>